-- 1. "The instability of 'form' was a central concern in the writings of Bruno Schulz."
-Discuss with reference to TWO OR MORE texts. - 2.
-"Nothing is more serious than the absurd."
-Discuss with reference to TWO OR MORE texts by Bruno Schulz. - 3.
-"The stories of Bruno Schulz transform everyday events in a provincial town into a type of mythology."
-Discuss with reference to TWO OR MORE texts. - 4.
-"Bruno Schulz's literary technique is to fill everyday things with unexpected content."
-Discuss with reference to TWO OR MORE texts. - 5.
-"Polish writers developed new literary techniques in order to bear witness to the horrors of the Second World War."
-Discuss with reference to TWO OR MORE texts. - 6.
-"Polish writing about the Second World War grapples with the fundamental question of what makes a human being in the most extreme conditions."
-Discuss with reference to TWO OR MORE texts. - 7.
-"Polish writing about the period of the Second World War raises questions about the meaning of literature in the face of historical catastrophe."
-Discuss with reference to TWO OR MORE texts. - 8.
-"The first-person narrator of Tadeusz Borowski's stories presents himself as both victim and perpetrator."
-Discuss with reference to TWO OR MORE stories from This Way for the Gas, Ladies and Gentlemen. - 9.
-"The works of Gustaw Herling-Grudziński and Tadeusz Borowski share certain common characteristics of 'camp literature'."
+1. "The instability of 'form' was a central concern in the writings of Bruno Schulz."
+Discuss with reference to TWO OR MORE texts.

+2. "Nothing is more serious than the absurd."
+Discuss with reference to TWO OR MORE texts by Bruno Schulz.

+3. "The stories of Bruno Schulz transform everyday events in a provincial town into a type of mythology."
+Discuss with reference to TWO OR MORE texts.

+4. "Bruno Schulz's literary technique is to fill everyday things with unexpected content."
+Discuss with reference to TWO OR MORE texts.

+5. "Bruno Schulz's writing is rich in metaphor and hyperbole, which function to create an atmosphere of dreamlike excess and unreality in his stories."
+Discuss with reference to TWO OR MORE stories

+6. "Polish writers developed new literary techniques in order to bear witness to the horrors of the Second World War."
+Discuss with reference to TWO OR MORE texts.

+7. "Polish writing about the Second World War grapples with the fundamental question of what makes a human being in the most extreme conditions."
+Discuss with reference to TWO OR MORE texts.

+8. "Polish writing about the period of the Second World War raises questions about the meaning of literature in the face of historical catastrophe."
+Discuss with reference to TWO OR MORE texts.

+9. "The first-person narrator of Tadeusz Borowski's stories presents himself as both victim and perpetrator."
+Discuss with reference to TWO OR MORE stories from This Way for the Gas, Ladies and Gentlemen.

+10. "Polish writing about the period of the Second World War focuses on the moral dilemmas faced by the victims of oppression."
 Discuss with reference to TWO OR MORE texts.